Top Menu

 How to Apply

 Anyone who identifies as being from a group that is under-represented in science is encouraged to apply.
 These groups include (but are not limited to) those who identify as Black or African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian or Pacific Islander, Sexual and Gender Minorities, individuals with disabilities, and individuals from disadvantaged backgrounds.
 Members of these groups or other groups that are under-represented in science are encouraged to apply.
-The applicant must be attending (or planning to attend) an accredited school or university has and must have an interest in the fields of Otolaryngology, Audiology, Hearing Science, or Auditory Neuroscience.
+The applicant must be attending (or planning to attend) an accredited school or university and must have an interest in the fields of Otolaryngology, Audiology, Hearing Science, or Auditory Neuroscience.
 The applicant must demonstrate a desire and commitment to research, with one or more designated mentors who may or may not be located at their home institution.
 The applicant must have the Principal Investigator attest to supporting the Scholars participation in this program.
 At least one mentor must be an ARO member.
 Should an applicant not know an ARO member, the ARO Executive Office will assist in finding them an appropriate mentor.

 Please read carefully before submitting.